Ruff (bird): Description

-The females, or "reeve", is 22–26 cm long with a 46–49 cm wingspan, and weighs from 70–170 g.
+Females, or "reeve", are 22–26 cm long with a 46–49 cm wingspan, and weighs from 70–170 g.
 In breeding plumage, they have grey-brown upperparts with white-fringed, dark-centred feathers.
 The breast and flanks are variably blotched with black.
 In winter, the females' plumage is similar to that of the male, but the sexes are distinguishable by their size.
 The plumage of the juveniles resembles the non-breeding adult, but has upperparts with a neat, scale-like pattern with dark feather centres, and a strong buff tinge to the underparts.

 Adult male ruffs start to moult into the main display plumage before their return to the breeding areas, and the proportion of birds with head and neck decorations gradually increases through the spring.
 Second-year birds lag behind full adults in developing breeding plumage.
 They have a lower body weight and a slower weight increase than full adults, and perhaps the demands made on their energy reserves during the migration flight are the main reason of the delayed moult.

 Ruffs of both sexes have an additional moult stage between the winter and final summer plumages, a phenomenon also seen in the bar-tailed godwit.
 Before developing the full display finery with coloured ruff and tufts, the males replace part of their winter plumage with striped feathers.
 Females also develop a mix of winter and striped feathers before reaching their summer appearance.
 The final male breeding plumage results from the replacement of both winter and striped feathers, but the female retains the striped feathers and replaces only the winter feathers to reach her summer plumage.
 The striped prebreeding plumages may represent the original breeding appearance of this species, the male's showy courtship feathers evolving later under strong sexual selection pressures.

 Adult males and most adult females start their pre-winter moult before returning south, but complete most feather replacement on the wintering grounds.
 In Kenya, males moult 3–4 weeks ahead of the females, finishing before December, whereas females typically complete feather replacement during December and early January.
 Juveniles moult from their first summer body plumage into winter plumage during late September to November, and later undergo a pre-breeding moult similar in timing and duration to that of the adults, and often producing as brightly coloured an appearance.

 Two other waders can be confused with the ruff.
 The juvenile sharp-tailed sandpiper is a little smaller than a juvenile female ruff and has a similar rich orange-buff breast, but the ruff is slimmer with a longer neck and legs, a rounder head, and a much plainer face.
 The buff-breasted sandpiper also resembles a small juvenile ruff, but even the female ruff is noticeably larger than the sandpiper, with a longer bill, more rotund body and scaly-patterned upperparts.